 Why do people join gangs?

-Many communities in the United States have gangs in them and some of these gangs have been around for a long time and over many generations.
+Many communities in the United States have gangs in them, and some of these gangs have been around for a long time and over many generations.
 It isn’t surprising that many people in these communities find themselves having to make a decision about whether or not to join.
 There isn’t just one reason for why people join gangs and the more reasons one person has to deal with, the harder it will be for them to resist joining a gang.

 It is important to know that having all these issues in your life DOES NOT mean you are absolutely going to join a gang.
 In fact, many people who deal with some incredibly hard issues in their life do not join a gang.
 Knowing what to expect, what the other possibilities are, and deciding how to handle yourself are part of making this decision.

-Pressure to join a gang
+Pressure to Join a Gang

 When gangs are all around you, it may seem normal or expected to join.
-You might not think so, but ultimately, your choice is based on variety of factors and all are very hard to deal with.
+You might not think so, but ultimately, your choice is based on a variety of factors and all are very hard to deal with.
 Sometimes a person’s environment and the people in it can make it seem normal or natural to join a gang.
 For example, if you live in an area full of gangs, or there are many gang members living near you or going to school with you, you might think it’s normal to join a gang because it seems to you that everyone else is joining.
 This normalizes gang activity to those that live in those neighborhoods.

 If you live in a neighborhood where there is a lot of poverty and gang activity, you might think there’s no way to get ahead and live a happy life.
 Perhaps for that reason alone you might consider joining a gang to survive the chaos of the neighborhood, the economic distress, or simply to protect yourself.
 It might seem strange to those not in these situations, but protection from a certain group of individuals could cause a person to get into a gang because they think the gang can protect them.